-We also wrote about the grey feather meaning, check it out.
+We also wrote about the spiritual symbolism of grey feathers, check it out.

 Let’s start with the grey wagtail, a grey bird that will be migrating in your direction soon!
 These grey birds look like they’re wearing yellow pants and have black tails.
 If you think this sounds beautiful so far, just wait until we tell you how it sounds: grey wagtails can sing different songs depending on what area of the world they come from; British grey wagtails chirp while Australian ones make clicking sounds.

 Learn more: https://en.wikipedia.org/wiki/Grey_wagtail